ridzuanazmi/CSF-Assessment/README.md

 NUS-ISS Batch 2 CSF Assessment

 # main branch
-This branch is without ngbuild
+This branch contains CSF-Assessment with Angular and SpringBoot is without ngbuild

 # ngbuild branch
-this branch is both angular and springboot with ngbuild
+this branch contains CSF-Assessment with Angular and SpringBoot with ngbuild